SuslikV/dune-keyboard/README.md

 `"name"     --> "name"`

-The Command CHANGE should be at the the same position for all keyboards and should start at the selection(0;0)
+The Command CHANGE should be at the same position for all keyboards and should start at the selection(0;0)

 The Text of the SHIFT command should start from the underscore `_` symbol, like `_Shift`.